Office Hours: Thurs. 12:35pm-2:00pm & by appointment

-Professor Bayer is the creator of Div.E.Q., an online resource promoting best teaching practices in economics, particularly practices that engage students from diverse backgrounds and with diverse learning styles.
-Div.E.Q. helps economists reexamine and recalibrate their teaching and research with new insights on race, class, gender, culture, discrimination, and inequality.
+Professor Bayer is the creator and editor of Diversifying Economic Quality, a widely read online resource supported by the American Economic Association, which promotes inclusive, innovative, and evidence-based teaching practices in economics.
+The project helps economists to engage students from diverse backgrounds and with diverse learning styles and to recalibrate their teaching and their research with new insights on race, class, gender, culture, discrimination, and inequality.

-Professor Bayer's recent research also includes econometric analyses of mentoring programs for high-risk youth, development of alternative measures of the poverty rate, and a game theoretic examination of the relationship between unionization and CEO salaries.
-In addition, she serves as a certified reviewer for the U.S. Department of Education, reviewing randomized controlled trial and quasi-experimental design studies of the effectiveness of educational interventions.
+Professor Bayer's recent research includes econometric analyses of mentoring programs for at-risk youth, development of alternative measures of the poverty rate, and a game theoretic examination of the relationship between unionization and CEO salaries.
+A certified reviewer for the U.S. Department of Education, she evaluates randomized controlled trial and quasi-experimental design studies of the effectiveness of educational interventions.

-In the past, Professor Bayer has used her expertise in game theory to consider the effects of strategic behavior in a variety of settings, from litigation and labor negotiations to neighborhood development and economic inequality.
-She has partnered with various nonprofit groups to research topics of mutual interest and has led major projects for the College's Peace and Conflict Studies and Athletics programs.
+Using her expertise in game theory, Professor Bayer has researched the effects of strategic behavior in settings such as litigation, labor negotiations, managerial decision-making, and neighborhood development.
+She has partnered a variety of nonprofit organizations to investigate topics of mutual interest and has led major projects for the College's Peace and Conflict Studies and Athletics programs.